open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 | ------------- | ---------------------------------------------------------------------------- | ------- |
 | OTEL_EXPORTER | Exporter to be used, can be a comma-separated list to use multiple exporters | "otlp"  |

-Known values for OTEL_EXPORTER are: "otlp", "jaeger", "zipkin", "prometheus", "otlp_span", "otlp_metric".
+Known values for OTEL_EXPORTER are:

 - `"otlp"`: [OTLP Trace and Metrics](./protocol/otlp.md)
 - `"jaeger"`: [Jaeger gRPC](https://www.jaegertracing.io/docs/1.21/apis/#protobuf-via-grpc-stable)